Victoran0/MCQGEN/README.md

 # MCQ Generator

-### End to end Generative AI project using Langchain and a Hugging face Model
+### End to end Generative AI project using Langchain and OpenAI